 During your studies, there are different health insurance options: either through family insurance, through a special student health insurance or through a voluntary health insurance for students.

 Students who are no longer covered by family insurance must take out their own student health and nursing care insurances.
-This offer is valid until the end of the 14th semester, but at the latest until the end of the semester in which the student reaches the age of 30.
+This offer is valid at the latest until the end of the semester in which the student reaches the age of 30.
 Beyond this point in time certain conditions, such as the type of training, family reasons or personal reasons, may justify an extension of the age limit or an extension of the maximum duration of studies.
 The statutory and private health insurance funds offer special student rates.

 Detailed information can be found on the homepage of the AOK for example.